alanbchristie/PyBdEcho/README.md

 _listening_ modes.

 ## Presentation
-The presentation slides (exported as a PDF document) can be found in the `presentation` directory.
+Presentation slide (exported as a PDF document) can be found in the `presentation` directory.

 ### Issue 2